TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 46/Jeremiah 46.4.md

 ---

-Harness the horses, and get up, ye horsemen, and stand forth with your helmets; furbish the spears, put on the coats of mail.
+Harness the horses, and get up, you horsemen, and stand forth with your helmets; furbish the spears, put on the coats of mail.